Broadus Erle

 New Music Quartet, which specialized in performing and recording modern music.
 He was the first violinist in this quartet for 8 years.
 From 1956 to 1960, he served as concertmaster of the newly founded Japan Philharmonic Orchestra in Tokyo.
 During this period, he also taught at the Toho School of Music in Tokyo.

-Erle became a faculty member in the music school at Yale University in 1960, and made several recordings as first violinist of the Yale Quartet.
-Erle married violinist Yoko Matsuda in 1966 and he subsequently married violinist Syoko Aki in 1968.
+Erle became a faculty member in the music school at Yale University in 1960 and made several recordings as first violinist of the Yale Quartet.
+Erle married violinist Yoko Matsuda in 1966, and subsequently married violinist Syoko Aki in 1968.
 Both were his former violin students at Yale whom he had met at the Toho School.